 You can find the printable recipe with all the correct ingredient amounts at the bottom of this post.
 Besides the staple salt and pepper, you will need:

-Sauces: soy, oyster, hoisin, and hot chili.
+Sauces: dark soy sauce, oyster, hoisin, and hot chili.
 Each sauce adds a layer of flavor that is out of this world.
 You can use light soy sauce if you wish.

 Sugar: Add some sweetness and caramelization to this fried eggplant